Rodrigo Blankenship: 2022 season

 On September 11, in the Colts' season opener against the Houston Texans, Blankenship went 2-for-3 on field goals, kicking two kickoffs out of bounds and missing a potential game-winning 42-yarder in overtime as the game ended in a 20–20 tie.
 He was waived two days later on September 13.

+Blankenship had a tryout with the Jacksonville Jaguars on September 27, 2022.

 Arizona Cardinals

-Blankenship had a tryout with the Jacksonville Jaguars on September 27, 2022.
-On October 3, he was among a group of kickers brought in to work out with the Arizona Cardinals after kicker Matt Prater suffered a right hip injury during the Week 4 win against the Carolina Panthers.
-He was outperformed by Matt Ammendola, who was chosen as Prater's replacement.
+On October 3, Blankenship was among a group of kickers brought in to work out with the Arizona Cardinals after kicker Matt Prater suffered a right hip injury during the Week 4 win against the Carolina Panthers.
+Blankenship was outperformed by Matt Ammendola, who was chosen as Prater's replacement.
 However, Ammendola was released on October 17, after missing kicks in the two games he played.
 The next day, Blankenship was signed to the Cardinals' practice squad.

-On October 20, 2022, he was elevated to the main roster for the Week 7 game against the New Orleans Saints.
+On October 20, 2022, Blankenship was elevated to the main roster for the Week 7 game against the New Orleans Saints.
 He made two field goals, one from 50 yards and two out of three extra points in the 42–34 win.
-He reverted to the practice squad the next day.
+Blankenship reverted to the practice squad the next day.
 He was signed to the active roster on October 26.
-On November 2, he was waived with an injury settlement.
+On November 2, Blankenship was waived with an injury settlement.

+Tampa Bay Buccaneers

+On June 15, 2023, Blankenship signed with the Tampa Bay Buccaneers.
+He was released on August 21, 2023, after losing the kicker competition to Chase McLaughlin.

+St. Louis Battlehawks

+On January 8, 2025, Blankenship signed with the St. Louis Battlehawks of the United Football League (UFL).
+In week 6, Blankenship would make both of his field goal attempts, one being a 53 yard kick.
+He would be named the special teams player of the week.
+On June 2, Blankenship was named to the 2025 All-UFL Team.